Singular loci of sparse resultants

 This algebraic hypersurface is actively studied starting from the paper \cite{S94} and the book \cite{GKZ94}.
 We aim at describing its singular locus $\sing R_B$.

+In the classical case $B_i=\{0,1,2,\ldots,d_i\}$ the sparse resultant $R_B$ is the usual resultant, that is the hypersurface defined by Sylvester matrix.
+If $d_i > 2$, the singular locus has one irreducible component, and its codimension is 2.
+The irreducible component is the closure of a (locally closed) irreducible set

-For the classical case $B_i=\{0,1,2,\ldots,d_i\}$, the singular locus has one irreducible component of codimension 2: it is the closure of the set Moreover, we know how singular the resultant is at a generic point of its singular locus: its transversal singularity type at a generic point $(f_1,f_2)\in M^{1,1}_{1,1}$ (i.e. the type of the singularity of the intersection of $R_B$ with a germ of a 2-dimensional plane transversal to $ M^{1,1}_{1,1}$ at $(f_1,f_2)$) is $\mathcal{A}_1$ (i.e. that of the union of two transversal lines in the plane).
+Moreover, in the classical case we know how singular the resultant is at a generic point of its singular locus: its transversal singularity type at a generic point $(f_1,f_2)\in \sing R_B$ (i.e. the type of the singularity of the intersection of $R_B$ with a germ of a 2-dimensional plane transversal to $\sing R_B$ at $(f_1,f_2)$) is $\mathcal{A}_1$ (i.e. that of the union of two transversal lines in the plane).

-Our main result describes the conditions on $B_1$ and $B_2$ under which this description holds true.
+Our main result describes the conditions on $B_1$ and $B_2$ under which similar description holds true.